 - Be patient, as some of these types of claims may be complicated

 - Start shopping for a new car as soon as possible, rental car coverage is usually good for only 30 days or until a settlement offer is made.

-If you just love your car and don't want to see it junked, or you are unhappy with the settlement amount, there you can:
+If you just love your car and don't want to see it junked, or you are unhappy with the settlement amount, then you can: